 Over here we’re on our second week of social distancing with at least 4 more weeks ahead of us.
 Everyone is starting to go a little stir crazy!

 So I decided it was a good time to start digging through my scrap pile to see what I could throw together to keep both myself and my 3 year old busy.

 We settled on the idea of making a few new garden signs in some silly shapes.
 My son requested a snail and a ladybug (although the ladybug turned into a turtle) and since I was on a roll after cutting out the first two I went ahead and made a few more.

-The end result for these little DIY garden signs is much cuter than I expected!
+The end result for these little DIY garden signs is much cuter than I expected and you can even sell them to make money from woodworking!
 It was a fun project for us to work on together and my son is so proud of them.
 If you’re interested in making a set of your own, keep reading.

 Save to Pinterest!